-- Integrative Behavioural Couple Therapy
+- Schema Therapy

 “How are children different?”

-With child clients, a comprehensive assessment and intervention is essential for treatment success.
+With child clients, a comprehensive assessment and intervention are essential for treatment success.
 During the assessment phase, the people involved in caring for the child are encouraged to come along and necessary information is gathered from them.
 This process is very tedious and can often take multiple sessions or many hours.

-Observation of the child in classrooms and information from teachers are necessary to ascertain accurate diagnosis in some cases.
-Treatment of the child often includes educating parents, teachers and other caregivers how to help the child, as well as individual therapy for the child.
+Observation of the child in classrooms and information from teachers are necessary to ascertain an accurate diagnosis in some cases.
+Treatment of the child often includes educating parents, teachers and other caregivers on how to help the child, as well as individual therapy for the child.

 “How long is the path to healing?”

-Begin your journey of healing.
+Begin your journey of healing

 Faced with unbearable mental pain and suffering, our first instinct is to avoid thinking about it.
 It is difficult to talk about our innermost fears even to loved ones, let alone a psychologist.

-We often distract ourselves by drowning our mind with work, occupying ourselves with social media, playing video games, drinking alcohol etc. It makes absolute sense because as long as we could distract ourselves, we don’t need to endure our shame, guilt, depressed mood or anxiety.
+We often distract ourselves by drowning our mind with work, occupying ourselves with social media, playing video games, drinking alcohol etc. It makes absolute sense because as long as we can distract ourselves, we don’t need to endure our shame, guilt, depressed mood or anxiety.
 But at what cost?

 It often stops us from living our life in a way that is meaningful to us.